 Rio definitely seems to like the pad.
 I was flatting last night while my trainer was giving a private lesson.
 Afterwards, we were chatting and she mentioned how loose he had looked during my ride.
 Can I guarantee a saddle pad made the difference?
 No. But could it have helped?
 For sure!
 I kind of feel like with all the alternative therapies for horses on the market these days, it can hard to prove the efficacy of their claims.
 I need a saddle pad regardless though, so I might as well use a high quality one that could be offering additional benefits.

 A fourth study showed a statistically significant reduction in pain in patients suffering from conditions such as diabetic neuropathy, arthritis and other conditions caused by poor blood circulation.
 I work first hand with patients that experience leg pain due to poor circulation.
 If something as simple as a socks made with Celliant can truly help increase circulation and thus decrease their pain then that is huge.
 I wish I could hand them out to my patients!
-Below is the FDA info about Celliant:
+Below is the preliminary info about Celliant: